Sidestreet

 Sidestreet is a Canadian television drama, which aired Sundays on CBC from 1975 to 1978.
 It stars Sean McCann and Donnelly Rhodes as police working in Toronto.

 Background

 Sidestreet succeeded The Collaborators as the CBC's main series drama.
 Program developers aimed to move Sidestreet away from the violence that The Collaborators had by focusing on protagonists who were community service officers instead of ordinary detectives.
 They aimed to concentrate on issues such as: blockbusting, strikebreaking, rape, poverty, and the problems of the elderly in the city, instead of major crimes.

+During its run the programme crossed-over with the British police series Z-Cars, with actor John Swindells joining the cast as the character of Bowman, the same role he had previously played in Z-Cars.